 "It's undersubscribed" or "I'm more likely to get in"

 Your choice of college does not affect your chances of getting a place somewhere at the university.
-If you are good enough, you'll be offered a place somewhere, even if it's not at the college you originally chose.
-Over 20% of current students did not apply to the college they are now at.
+If you are good enough you'll be offered a place somewhere, even if it's not at the college you originally chose.
+About 25% of current students did not apply to the college they are now at.
 Choose the college you like most!